Top 5 Australian Shares to Buy for Long-Term

 A Leader in Biotech and Global Health

-CSL Limited is an Australian biotech giant with a strong presence in specialised plasma-derived therapies and vaccines.
-Its products treat a wide range of rare and serious conditions, including immune deficiencies and bleeding disorders.
+CSL is an Australian biotech giant with a strong presence in flu vaccines and blood plasma products.
+CSL’s products treat a wide range of rare and serious conditions, including immune deficiencies and bleeding disorders.
 CSL’s global reach spans over 60 countries, with manufacturing and research facilities in Australia, the US, Europe, and Asia.

 The company’s scientific expertise and investment in research and development position it at the forefront of innovative therapies.
 Its unique plasma collection network ensures a steady supply of raw materials for life-saving medicines, translating to reliable revenue streams and strong pricing power.